RicardoIT-Web/c-soars_ltd/README.md

 # Backend Features

 This project is built using Django, adopting the MVT (Models-Views-Templates) architecture.
-The restaurant app which contains the MVT architechture to make this site interactive has three main models:
+The restaurant app which contains the MVT architecture to make this site interactive has three main models:

 ### The Table Model